rorcde/rodrigo_rivera_com/pages/resume.md

 resume_image: org_rodrigorivera_313x350.jpg

 # used for the contact button in _layouts/resume.html
-resume_contact_email:           "rodrigo.riveracastro@skoltech.ru"
+resume_contact_email:           "rodrigo.rivera@cdtm.de"

 # the next two items are used for schema itemprops in _layouts/resume.html
 resume_contact_telephone:       "000000"
-resume_contact_address:         "Skolkovo Innovation Center, Building 3, 143026 Moscow, Russia"
+resume_contact_address:         "Center for Digital Technology and Management, Arcisstr.
+21, 80333 Munich, Germany"

-resume_header_contact_info:     "Skolkovo Innovation Center, Building 3, 143026 Moscow, Russia - rodrigo.riveracastro@skoltech.ru"
+resume_header_contact_info:     "Center for Digital Technology and Management, Arcisstr.
+21, 80333 Munich, Germany - rodrigo.rivera@cdtm.de"
 display_header_contact_info:    "true"

 #resume_header_intro: "<p>International by design, speaking 5 languages, Rodrigo has worked on leadership roles in machine learning research and data science in South East Asia, the Americas and Europe with leading FMCG and Internet companies over the last 10 years. </p>"